 You may have access to, and be entrusted with, information that is confidential to DDB UK.
 This information must not be passed on to anyone internally or externally unless it is in the proper course of your duties.
+If you are unsure of specific confidentiality obligations on certain client accounts, please check with Legal to ensure that you have an appropriate NDA in place.

-You continue to be bound by the contracts you have engaged in with DDB UK under confidentiality.
+You continue to be bound by the contractual terms that you signed with DDB UK regarding confidentiality.

-zero Retaliation
+Zero Retaliation